Accretion disk around the rotating Damour-Solodukhin wormhole: Introduction

-In this paper, we consider another very important diagnostic is the accretion phenomenon around various types of accreting objects that can potentially reveal the degree of their SBH mimicking as well as the physical distinctions between these objects.
-Accreting compact objects including gravastars \cite{Broderick:2007} have already been a very active field of research (see, e.g., \cite{Torres:2002,Zhang:2017,Lin:2015a,Bambi:2011,Bambi:2012,Bambi:2014,Babichev:2004,Pun:2008a,Pun:2008b,Karimov:2018}).
+There is another important diagnostic, namely, the accretion phenomenon around compact objects that has already been a very active field of research (see, e.g., \cite{Broderick:2007,Torres:2002,Zhang:2017,Lin:2015a,Bambi:2011,Bambi:2012,Bambi:2014,Babichev:2004,Pun:2008a,Pun:2008b,Karimov:2018}).
 The first comprehensive study of accretion disks using a Newtonian approach was made in \cite{Shakura:1973}.
 Later a general relativistic model of thin accretion disk was developed in three seminal papers by Novikov and Thorne \cite{Novikov:1973}, Page and Thorne \cite{Page:1974} and Thorne \cite{Thorne:1974} under the assumption that the disk is in a steady-state, that is, the mass accretion rate $\dot{M}$ is constant in time and does not depend of the radius of the disk.
 The disk is further supposed to be in hydrodynamic and thermodynamic equilibrium, which ensure a black body electromagnetic spectrum and properties of emitted radiation.
 The thin accretion disk model further assumes that individual particles are moving on Keplerian orbits, but for this to be true the central object is assumed to have weak magnetic field, otherwise the orbits in the inner edge of the disk will be deformed.

 Accretion around wormholes has also been an active area of research \cite{Harko:2008,Harko:2009a}, more so because wormholes are special types of objects sourced by materials that violate at least the Null Energy Condition (hence exotic).
-Research included also other types of objects, e.g., quark, boson and fermion stars, brane-world black holes, gravastars, naked singularities (NS) \cite{Bambi:2009,Bambi:2013a,Bambi:2015,Bambi:2017,Lin:2015b,Bhattacharyya:2001a, Kovacs:2009,Yuan:2004,Guzman:2005,Harko:2009b,Avara:2016,Chen:2011,Kovacs:2010, Danila:2015,Chowdhury:2012,Joshi:2014,Perez:2017}, $f(R)$-modified gravity models of black holes \cite{Perez:2013,Staykov:2016,Ghasemi:2018} and so on.
-One of the most promising method to distinguish different types of astrophysical objects through their accretion disk properties is the profile analysis of $K\alpha$ iron line \cite{Meyer:2017, Bambi:2013b, Bambi:2013c, Bambi:2016, Jiang:2016}.
+Research included also other types of objects, e.g., quark, boson and fermion stars, brane-world black holes, gravastars, naked singularities (NS) \cite{Bambi:2009,Bambi:2013a,Bambi:2015,Bambi:2017,Lin:2015b,Bhattacharyya:2001a,Kovacs:2009,Yuan:2004,Guzman:2005,Harko:2009b,Avara:2016,Chen:2011,Kovacs:2010,Danila:2015,Chowdhury:2012,Joshi:2014,Perez:2017}, $f(R)$-modified gravity models of black holes \cite{Perez:2013,Staykov:2016,Ghasemi:2018} and so on.
+One of the most promising method to distinguish different types of astrophysical objects through their accretion disk properties is the profile analysis of $K\alpha$ iron line \cite{Meyer:2017,Bambi:2013b,Bambi:2013c,Bambi:2016,Jiang:2016}.